menu

 Demographics

-The per capita income in Sugar Tree in 2022 was $29,706, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
-This equates to an annual income of $118,824 for a family of four.
+The per capita income in Sugar Tree in 2022 was $29,740, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
+This equates to an annual income of $118,960 for a family of four.
 However, Sugar Tree contains both very wealthy and poor people as well.

 The people who call Sugar Tree home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Sugar Tree residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sugar Tree include English, Irish, German, European, and Scottish.
+The greatest number of Sugar Tree residents report their race to be White, followed by Asian.
+Important ancestries of people in Sugar Tree include Irish, English, German, European, and Scottish.

 The most common language spoken in Sugar Tree is English.
-Other important languages spoken here include Langs. of India and French.
+Other important languages spoken here include Spanish and Langs. of India.

 Notable & Unique Neighborhood Characteristics